Orchitis is pain and swelling in one or both testicles. It may also affect fertility.

 - Bacteria, such as those found in:

-- An inflammatory reaction following a bacterial infection somewhere else in the body
+- An inflammatory reaction after a bacterial infection from another place in the body

-- Never having measles, mumps, rubella (MMR) vaccine
+- Never having the measles, mumps, rubella (MMR) vaccine

 - Long-term urinary catheter use